 The Student Organic Farm was started in 1999 by a group of MSU students who were interested in learning to grow food sustainably.
 At the time there were no classes in organic agriculture at MSU and students were looking to acquire knowledge in a hands-on, experiential format.
 They wanted to apply what they were learning in their classes in the context of a working farm.
-Inspired by other student farms around the country, these students felt that MSU -- the nations first land grant college -- should have a student farm of its own.
+Inspired by other student farms around the country, these students felt that MSU should have a student farm of its own.

 At the same time, Horticulture Professor John Biernbaum began researching possibilities for 4-season farming in Michigan.
-The connection of these two projects was ideal, as year-round farming provided opportunities for students to engage in farming during the main part of the academic year (September to May).
-With funds from a W. K. Kellogg foundation grant written by the students and leadership from John and Dr. Laurie Thorp Director of MSU RISE Program (Residential Initiative on the Study of the Environment), the original core group of students created the SOF.
-They built 3 passive solar greenhouses at the farm and in the Spring of 2002 began their first season of production.
-The students were interested in following the CSA (Community Supported Agriculture) model.
-With cold storage and the hoophouses, the SOF started the first year-round CSA in Michigan, and one of only a few in the entire country.
-The CSA currently serves around 110 weekly shares year-round.
+The connection of these two projects was ideal, as year-round farming provided opportunities for students to engage in farming during the academic year (September to May).
+With funds from a W. K. Kellogg foundation grant written by students and leadership from John, Susan Smalley and Dr. Laurie Thorp Director of MSU RISE Program (Residential Initiative on the Study of the Environment), the original core group of students created the SOF.
+They built 3 passive solar greenhouses at the farm and in the Spring of 2002 began their first season of production following the CSA model.
+With cold storage and the hoop houses, the SOF started the first year-round CSA in Michigan, and one of only a few in the entire country.
+The CSA currently serves about 110 weekly shares year-round.